-The 12-month forensic psychiatry residency training program provides extensive exposure to a variety of criminal and civil forensic psychiatry experiences.
+The 12-month forensic psychiatry fellowship training program provides extensive exposure to a variety of criminal and civil forensic psychiatry experiences.
 The program is designed to facilitate the forensic resident’s successful completion of the American Board of Psychiatry and Neurology’s board examination for the Added Qualifications in Forensic Psychiatry.
 Graduating residents will be skilled in working in a variety of forensic settings and in interfacing with attorneys and courts.

-The Train New Trainers Primary Care Psychiatry fellowship (TNT PCP) is a year-long clinical education certificate program for primary care oriented trainees and providers (e.g. internal medicine, family medicine, physician assistant, nurse practitioner, psychiatric nursing, emergency medicine and neurology) who wish to receive advanced training in primary care psychiatry.
+The Train New Trainers Primary Care Psychiatry Fellowship (TNT PCP) is a year-long clinical education certificate program for primary care oriented trainees and providers (e.g. internal medicine, family medicine, physician assistant, nurse practitioner, psychiatric nursing, emergency medicine and neurology) who wish to receive advanced training in primary care psychiatry.

 The research fellowship in psychiatry was developed to attract physicians into research and provide training that enables them to eventually become independent investigators.
 This fellowship is intended for young physician investigators (M.D. or D.O. only) who have recently completed psychiatry residency training and are committed to an academic career.
 The two-year training program provides multiple opportunities to acquire research skills, take didactic courses related to research, formulate research hypotheses, collect, analyze, and publish data, and learn grantsmanship skills.